swallace2006/cs130-2/articles.md

 # Safe Driving Saves Money
 ## Introduction
 Have you ever wondered if there is a correlation between the cost of your car insurance premium and the amount of fatal car accidents that happen in your state?
 Well, there is.
 States with less occurences of fatal crashes have less costly insurance premiums.
-Therefore, it is important to drive cautiously and avoid car accidents to ensure the safety of others on the road and to make car insurance preiums more affordable.
+Therefore, it is important to drive cautiously and avoid car accidents to ensure the safety of others on the road and to make car insurance premiums more affordable.
 ## Cost of Car Insurance Premiums
 ![Bar chart of states with highest and lowest premiums](image.png)